decentraland/adr/docs/ADR-61-denylist-formatting.md

 # Denylist format

 ## Context and Problem Statement
-In the context of making sure that our services don't serve unwanted content (i.e. copyright, illegal, etc.) we decided to implement a denylist of entities, content and addresses.
+In the context of making sure that platform services don't serve unwanted content (i.e. copyright, illegal, etc.) a good solution would be to implement a denylist of entities, content and addresses.
 Moreover, taking into account this [proposal](https://governance.decentraland.org/proposal/?id=f68cd110-3e8c-11ec-be0c-afec86cba5e5) from the DAO, there should be a mechanism for the community to have lists of denylisted items in world.

 ## Proposed solution
 The proposed solution for having a denylist is to have a single file type for denylisting where each line is denylisted item.
 If a line starts with a hashtag consider it a comment.